-Valerie’s current research project investigates the costs and success of ecological restoration in Australia and the potential for achieving multiple outcomes for biodiversity conservation and carbon sequestration.
-More specifically it involves identifying the motivations for undertaking restoration, analysing the factors influencing the success of restoration from planning to monitoring/evaluation, assessing the cost-effectiveness of different restoration methods for Australia’s broad vegetation types, and identifying the links between biodiversity and socioeconomic outcomes in restoration projects.
-Her project has been awarded an Australian Postgraduate Award (APA) and a CSIRO Integrated Natural Resource Management (INRM) Postgraduate Award, and is supervised by Dr Kerrie Wilson (UQ) and Dr John Dwyer (UQ and CSIRO Ecosystem Sciences).
+Valerie’s PhD research project investigated the costs and success of ecological restoration in Australia and the potential for achieving multiple outcomes for biodiversity conservation and carbon sequestration.
+More specifically it involved identifying the motivations for undertaking restoration, analysing the factors influencing the success of restoration from planning to monitoring/evaluation, assessing the cost-effectiveness of different restoration methods for Australia’s broad vegetation types, and identifying the links between biodiversity and socioeconomic outcomes in restoration projects.
+Her project has been awarded an Australian Postgraduate Award (APA) and a CSIRO Integrated Natural Resource Management (INRM) Postgraduate Award, and was supervised by Dr Kerrie Wilson (UQ) and Dr John Dwyer (UQ and CSIRO Ecosystem Sciences).

 Valerie is an experienced terrestrial ecologist with 12 years ecological and environmental consulting experience for a range of industries (including government, Defence, mining, transport, water, energy and communications).
 She has been involved in 53 ecological projects, and was the project manager of ten of those.
 She was also the ecology team leader/manager.

-Valerie is currently the Student and Early Career Representative of the Society of Ecological Restoration Australasia (SERA).
+Valerie is the Student and Early Career Representative of the Society of Ecological Restoration Australasia (SERA).